pantherb/setBfree/README.md

 Install the dependencies and simply call `make` followed by `sudo make install`.

 *   libjack-dev - **required** - http://jackaudio.org/ - used for audio I/O
-*   tcl-dev, tk-dev - optional, recommended - http://tcl.sf.net/ - virtual Keyboard GUI
+*   libftgl-dev, libglu1-mesa-dev, ttf-bitstream-vera - optional, **recommended** - GUI
-*   libasound2-dev - optional, recommended - ALSA MIDI
-*   lv2-dev - optional, recommended - build effects as LV2 plugins
+*   lv2-dev - optional, **recommended** - LV2 plugins and GUI
-*   libftgl-dev, libglu1-mesa-dev, ttf-bitstream-vera - optional, recommended for the LV2 GUI
 *   libzita-convolver-dev - optional - IR leslie cabinet-emulation
 *   libsndfile1-dev - optional - needed to load IR samples for zita-convolver
 *   liblo-dev - optional - http://opensoundcontrol.org/ - used only in standalone preamp/overdrive app.
+*   libasound2-dev - optional - ALSA MIDI
 *   help2man - optional - re-create the man pages
 *   doxygen - optional - create source-code annotations

-If zita-convolver and libsndfile1-dev are available you can use
+If zita-convolver and libsndfile1-dev are available one can use

 	make clean
 	make ENABLE_CONVOLUTION=yes

-to enable experimental built-in convolution reverb used for leslie cabinet simulation (at some point down the road this will be enabled the default).
+to enable additional leslie cabinet simulation.
+This is an additional optional post-processing step and not related to the leslie doppler and built-in angular-dependent leslie speaker emulation.

 The Makefile understands PREFIX and DESTDIR variables: